 I even asked a few married friends about it.
-The question as, “Given how much time NOT having a family would save you, do you think that developing a company would be easier in that case?”
+The question is, “Given how much time NOT having a family would save you, do you think that developing a company would be easier in that case?”
 They all said, “Hell no!
 Quite the opposite.”

-And, the truth is that the difference between building a business without money and developing a business as a single person is like a difference between losing weight and getting out of cancer.
+And, the truth is that the difference between building a business without money and developing a business as a single person is like the difference between losing weight and getting out of cancer.
 Unless you suffer from some metabolic disease, the way to lose weight is quite algorithmic.
 You first set the target weight that you aim to achieve.

-You first define the methods and the agenda (namely, the diet and the exercise plan) Then, you define the rules (for example, what to do when you catch yourself with cheating) and you kick it off.
+You first define the methods and the agenda (namely, the diet and the exercise plan) Then, you define the rules (for example, what to do when you catch yourself cheating) and you kick it off.
 The rest is discipline.

 And it works the same with business: you define what your craft is, build the concept of the business model, list what needs to be done, and then consequently go forward every single day.
 It is all about discipline, increasing the territory, and finding new opportunities on the way.

 Struggling with cancer is different though.
-You might be the best and disciplined person ever, yet the disease might kill you anyway.
+You might be the best and most disciplined person ever, yet the disease might kill you anyway.
 While another person, who happens to be a smoking and drinking psycho, walks away healthy.
 It is, to a high degree, a lottery.
-Similarly, with relationships, it is not something you can deserve.
+Similarly, relationships, it is not something you can deserve.